TWC funding to cover the cost of training employees for job skills. (ACC's Corporate Training)

 The Texas Public Education Grant (TPEG) is available for certain Continuing Education workforce courses and programs.
 This financial aid option, if approved, covers tuition and fees for desired courses.
-Applications for the next school year (September - August) typically begin in March for the upcoming semesters.
-Please note: TPEG Grants are on a first come, first served basis.
+You can view a list of available programs that fall under the Texas Public Education Grant here:

 Workforce Solutions Capital Area (located within Travis County) and Rural Capital Area (located in the counties surrounding Travis County) offer financial assistance to eligible individuals for job search assistance, training, and other support services through funding from the Workforce Investment Act (WIA) program.
 WIA is a no-cost employment program designed to give job seekers the support and/or skills training they need to find a job.
 Capital Area and Rural Capital Area Workforce Solutions target funding under the WIA program toward training for high-skill, high-wage, and in-demand occupations in Central Texas.
 See below for a list of the targeted occupations for each area.